randymized/malifi/Readme.md

 Malifi also, by default, enforces the convention that any file or directory name starting with a dot is hidden.

-These conventions are enforced by application of a regular expression defined as the _forbiddenURLChars element of the metadata.
-As with any other metadata element, this may be overridden.
+These conventions are enforced by application of a regular expression defined as the _forbiddenURLChars property of the metadata.
+As with any other metadata property, this may be overridden.

 ## req.malifi (alias req._)

-Whenever a request is received by Malifi, it adds an element named malifi to the request object.
+Whenever a request is received by Malifi, it adds an property named malifi to the request object.
 By default, a second reference is added identified by the underscore character.
-The req.malifi object includes the following elements, and possibly more:
+The req.malifi object includes the following properties, and possibly more:

-* host: parses `req.headers.host` into separate elements:
+* host: parses `req.headers.host` into separate properties:
   * name (hostname without any port number)
   * port